 What Happens During an Energy Audit?

-Typical evaluation methods used during Building Efficiency’s Home Energy Assessment include locating drafts, checking for insulation (checking walls, attic, floors), creating an energy model (computer modeling for planning and rebates), evaluating duct-work (checking duct systems), and checking for moisture or combustion safety issues (gas leaks, back drafting, combustion flue gases, indoor air quality).
+Typical evaluation methods used during Building Efficiency’s Home Energy Assessment include locating drafts, checking for insulation (in walls, attic, floors), creating an energy model (computer modeling for planning and rebates), evaluating duct-work (checking duct systems), and checking for moisture or combustion safety issues (gas leaks, back drafting, combustion flue gases, indoor air quality).